Connectome Smoothing via Low-rank Approximations: Discussion

-While the low-rank methods considered in this paper will often offer substantial improvements, further refinements of these methods which account for the particular traits of connectomics data would be useful to improve estimation further.
-For example, we assume that the adjacency matrix is observed without contamination, however in practice there will be noise in the observed graph and one may seek to account for this noise with more robust methods.
-This may be especially fruitful when each graph has weighted edges and the weights themselves have noisy or heavy-tailed distributions.
-Rank-based methods and robust likelihood methods could be very useful in that case \citep{huber2009robust,qin2013maximum}.
+While the low-rank methods considered in this paper may perform well, further refinements of these methods which account for the particular traits of connectomics data would be useful to improve estimation further.
+For example, we assume that the adjacency matrix is observed without contamination.
+However, when heavy-tailed noise is present, robust methods may be necessary.
+Rank-based methods and robust likelihood methods could be very useful in that case \cite{huber2009robust,qin2013maximum}. \cite{Tang2017-yv} considers this problem and proposes the use of $L^q$ likelihood to improve both the low-rank and full rank methods for estimating $P$.

 Another issue that arose in the analysis of the connectome dataset was the presence of structural ones in the mean graph for the population.
 These structural ones appear since edges between certain regions of the brain are present in all members of the healthy population.
 For these always-present edges, the low-rank methods will have non-zero error while the sample mean will always have zero error.
 Detecting and incorporating structural ones and zeros could yield methods that share the best elements of both methods considered here.